U.S. Federal Shutdown Information All of Utah’s Mighty 5 national parks will remain open. Learn more.

 Yuba State Park | Utah State Parks

 The sandy shores and pleasant waters of Yuba Reservoir beckon anglers, swimmers and kayakers alike.
-Set beneath high sagebrush hills, this state park is a serene, undeveloped piece of Utah’s landscape.
-Its central location makes it a great weekend destination for city dwellers, or a refreshing itinerary addition to any Southern Utah adventure.
+Yuba State Park is a serene, undeveloped piece of Utah’s landscape set beneath high sagebrush hills.
+Its convenient location (just off I-15) makes it a great weekend destination for city dwellers, or a refreshing itinerary addition to any Central Utah adventure.

 Things To Do

-Excellent trout, pike and perch fishing lures anglers to Yuba State Park year-round.
-Fish from shore, boat, or ice during the winter.
+Excellent trout, walleye, catfish, pike and perch fishing lure anglers to Yuba State Park year-round.
+Fish from the shore or by boat during the spring, summer and fall — or from the ice during the winter.
 A valid Utah Fishing License is required either way.
+Visit the Utah Division of Wildlife Resources website for information about purchasing a license.

 Water Sports

-Both non-motorized and motorized watercrafts are allowed on Yuba Reservoir.
+Both non-motorized and motorized watercraft are allowed on Yuba Reservoir.
 Ride around on jet skis, enjoy a leisurely paddleboard or kayak, or cool off with a swim.

 Zip Lining